EmbeddedOS/embeddedos.github.io/_posts/2026-06-28-linux-runtime-pm-architecture.md

 You don't have to implement all those callbacks for your driver, some of those are handled by the core automatically.
 But this just allows you to hook into important points.

-The `struct dev_pm_ops` will be ued for all the rest of the platform device driver level suspend.
+The `struct dev_pm_ops` will be used for all the rest of the platform device driver level suspend.

 ## 1. System power management